GoogleCloudPlatform/java-docs-samples/auth/README.md

 The same configuration above applies.

-This directory contains two examples for [Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials): `DownscopingExample`(server-side) and `ClientSideCredentialAccessBoundaryFactoryExample`(client-side).
-They demonstrate how to generate downscoped credentials.
+This section provides examples for [Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials).
+There are two examples demonstrating different ways to implement downscoping.

+**`DownscopedAccessTokenGenerator` and `DownscopedAccessTokenConsumer` Examples:**

+These examples demonstrate a common pattern for downscoping, using a token broker and consumer.
+The `DownscopedAccessTokenGenerator` generates the downscoped access token using a client-side approach, and the `DownscopedAccessTokenConsumer` uses it to access Cloud Storage resources.
+To run the `DownscopedAccessTokenConsumer`, you must provide a bucket name and object name under the `TODO(developer):` in the `main` method.
+You can then run `DownscopedAccessTokenConsumer` via:

+    mvn exec:java -Dexec.mainClass=com.google.cloud.auth.samples.DownscopedAccessTokenConsumer

+**`DownscopingExample` Example:**

-To run either example, you must provide both a bucket name and object name within the `TODO(developer):` section of the respective example's main method.
+This example demonstrates downscoping using a server-side approach.
+To run this example you must provide both a bucket name and object name under the TODO(developer): in the main method of `DownscopingExample`.

-To run the DownscopingExample:
+You can then run `DownscopingExample` via:

 	mvn exec:java -Dexec.mainClass=com.google.cloud.auth.samples.DownscopingExample

-And to run the ClientSideCredentialAccessBoundaryFactoryExample:

-    mvn exec:java -Dexec.mainClass=com.google.cloud.auth.samples.ClientSideCredentialAccessBoundaryFactoryExample

 ## Tests
 Run all tests: